ragle/searchlight/assets/docs_markdown.md

 <a name="deployment"></a>
 #Deploying the App

-There are lots of guides and tutorials for deploying node.js apps.
-How you deploy will depend a lot on your server environment / OS, so be sure to consult the appropriate documentation.
+There are lots of guides and tutorials online for deploying node.js apps.
+How you should deploy will also depend a lot on your server environment / OS however, so be sure to consult the appropriate documentation.

 Consider running a service like [forever](https://github.com/nodejitsu/forever) or [monit](http://mmonit.com/monit/) to restart the app in the event of an [uncaught exception](#error-logging).